 County Galway, on Ireland’s Atlantic Way, is a land of rugged natural beauty, lively festivals, and a world-class art and music scene.
 From the majestic Aran Islands off Galway’s coast to the lively pubs in the city itself, here are the 16 things you have to experience on your visit to Galway.

-These 16 things do in Galway are just the tip of the iceberg.
+These 16 things to do in Galway are just the tip of the iceberg.
 For even more amazing things to do in Ireland, connect with an Irish local.
 They’ll build you an awesome itinerary based on your tastes and budget, so you’ll get to see Ireland like a local—not like a tourist.
 Learn more.

 The streets of Galway are alive with music—buskers play throughout the city and you’ll definitely hear music bursting at all hours from the many pubs having trad sessions (i.e. jamming to traditional Irish tunes).
-Galway is a music hub, and there are tons of live-music pubs to choose from—like Taaffes, Tigh Cóilí or An Púcán.
+Galway is a music hub, and there are tons of live-music pubs to choose from—like Taaffes, Tigh Cóilí, or An Púcán.
 Instead of blindly trying to find a venue on your own, ask a Galway local to recommend their favorite place to listen to live music.

-You’ll feel like a royal as you enter the grand stone gates of the 800-year old Ashford Castle.
+You’ll feel like a royal as you enter the grand stone gates of the 800-year-old Ashford Castle.
 Once the home of the Guinness family, the castle now houses Ireland’s School of Falconry.
 The School offers “Hawk Walks” where you can learn to fly one of these regal birds.
 Within minutes of arriving, you’ll have a new hawk best friend—and then you’re off to watch it soar through the gardens and woods of Ashford Castle.

-Visiting ancient churches in an especially awesome thing to do in Ireland (there are so many), but Galway City’s Collegiate Church of St. Nicholas is particularly cool.
+Visiting ancient churches is an especially awesome thing to do in Ireland (there are so many), but Galway City’s Collegiate Church of St. Nicholas is particularly cool.
 It’s Ireland’s largest medieval parish church (dating back to 1320) that’s still in use.
 And it’s had its fair share of famous visitors.

 The church is dedicated to the patron saint of children and seafarers, St. Nicholas of Myra.
-And seafarers like Christopher Columbus have paid respects at the church in hopes for the saint’s protection (the explorer is said to have prayed at St. Nicholas’ in 1477).
+And seafarers like Christopher Columbus have paid respects at the church in hopes of the saint’s protection (the explorer is said to have prayed at St. Nicholas’ in 1477).
 Oliver Cromwell came to the church in 1652 with a less peaceful mission—during his siege of the city, locals claim that he and his soldiers attacked the church, which is why so many of the statues are missing their heads and hands.

 Pro tip: If you visit St. Nicholas’ on the weekends, be sure to hit up the Galway Market right next door.